EOEPCA/resource-health/docs/usage/tutorials.md

         ## Only bob can use/access unsafe templates
         if userinfo["username"] != "bob" and template.id != "simple_ping":
-            return False
+            raise hu.CheckTemplateIdError(template.id)

         ## Only bob, alice, and eric can access the templates
-        if userinfo["username"] not in ["bob", "alice", "eric"]: return False
+        if userinfo["username"] not in ["bob", "alice", "eric"]: raise hu.CheckTemplateIdError(template.id)

-        return True
     ```

     !!! info
-        The access/usage is denied *only* if the hook returns `False`.
-If the hook doesn't exist, or returns other falsey values like `None`, the access/usage is allowed.
+        The access/usage is denied *only* if the hook raise an exception.
+If the hook doesn't exist, or if it doesn't raise an exception, the access/usage is allowed.
+        Also if the `Exception` is `APIException` or any derived class (such as `CheckTemplateIdError`), the exception message will be shown to the user.
+Otherwise a "500 Internal Server Error" will be shown.
         <!-- TODO: write about multiple hooks here, I think such is possible. -->

 3. Kubernetes configuration and authorization hooks: